 Meet our Board Members

 Born in Rosario, Argentina, Ana Gershanik has lived in New Orleans for the past 42 years and is a longtime community advocate who has served on numerous nonprofits boards in the greater New Orleans region.
 Currently, she serves on the Boards of Trustees of the Anti-Defamation League, Louisiana Philharmonic Orchestra, National Council of Jewish Women, Puentes New Orleans, United Way’s Women United and Young Audiences.

 She also serves on the Jewish Federation of Greater New Orleans’ Community Relations Council and the Advisory Committees to Loyola University School of Humanity and Sciences, Tulane Cancer Center and WLAE.
 For 29 years, she was the writer of the “Nuestro Pueblo” weekly column for The Times Picayune.

-John has served in various roles with several community organizations, including Board of Trustees, Major Gifts Chair, and Alumni Association President for Metairie Park Country Day School; Treasurer, Board of Trustees, and fundraiser for Trinity Episcopal School; Treasurer, annual fund chairman, property chairman and planned giving committee chairman for St. Charles Avenue Presbyterian Church; President of the William & Mary New Orleans Region Alumni Club and a fundraiser for the College; treasurer, executive committee member, and member of the Board of Directors of the NOCCA (New Orleans Center for Creative Arts) Institute; Development Committee and a fundraiser for Trinity Episcopal School; Agency Relations Committee for the United Way; and volunteer soccer coach for Carrollton Boosters and Louisiana Fire; and Sunday School teacher.
+John has served in various roles with several community organizations, including Board of Trustees, Major Gifts Chair, and Alumni Association President for Metairie Park Country Day School; Treasurer, Board of Trustees, and fundraiser for Trinity Episcopal School; Treasurer, annual fund chairman, property chairman, youth teacher, and planned giving committee chairman for St. Charles Avenue Presbyterian Church; President of the William & Mary New Orleans Region Alumni Club and a fundraiser for the College of William & Mary; Treasurer and Board of Directors for NOCCA (New Orleans Center for Creative Arts) Institute; Treasurer, Board of Directors, and fundraiser for Trinity Episcopal School; Agency Relations Committee for the United Way; and volunteer soccer coach for Carrollton Boosters and Louisiana Fire.
 He is a native New Orleanian.

 |Edward “Ted” George||Board of Directors|